 What does “chikara” mean in Japanese?

-Native speakers say “chikara” to mean ‘power’, ‘strength’, or ‘ability’ in Japanese.
-Perhaps, some Japanese learners know this word as it is often used in Japanese movies, songs, manga, anime, and the like.
-In this blog post, however, I will explain its definition and meanings as well as its usages through example sentences.
-My explanations would help Japanese learners to understand “chikara” more clearly.
+Native speakers say “chikara” often to mean ‘power’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I will explain this word in detail together with example sentences.
+My explanations would help Japanese learners understand “chikara” more clearly.
 Then, let’s get started!

 Contents